-San Antonio, Texas: Ghostly Gravity HillIf you park your car in neutral, "child ghosts" may push it about 30 feet up a slight hill and onto some railroad tracks!
+San Antonio, Texas: Ghostly Gravity HillIf you park your car in neutral, "child ghosts" may push it about 30 feet up a slight hill, onto a spot formally crossed by railroad tracks!
+The tracks were later removed -- but the ghosts won't leave.

 - Shane Rd, San Antonio, TX

 - Southeastern edge of the city, at the junction of Shane and Villamain Rds.
 I-410 exit 42.
 Turn south onto Southton Rd, then take the second right onto Shane Rd.
-Drive about three-quarters of a mile to the railroad tracks -- which are still in use; be careful!
+Drive about three-quarters of a mile to the former railroad tracks.
+Be careful!

 - Public road.
 Hazard flashers recommended.
 Use at your own risk.